Laila Ali: Personal life

 In 2002, she wrote (with co-author David Ritz) the book Reach!
 Finding Strength, Spirit, and Personal Power.
 In this book, she confides that she felt isolated at times because of her father's fame.
 Ali has also spent some time in jail, and describes her arrests and the physical abuse she experienced in jail.
 Ali married Johnny "Yahya" McClain on August 27, 2000.
 McClain became Ali's manager and helped guide her career.
 In late 2005, Ali and McClain divorced and McClain quit managing Ali.

 On July 23, 2007, Ali married former NFL player Curtis Conway in Los Angeles.
 They have two children together: a son born in August 2008, and a daughter born in April 2011.
 Ali is the stepmother of Conway's three children.
-Professional wrestling legend Hulk Hogan credits Ali with saving his life by telephoning him when he was depressed and suicidal.
+Professional wrestling legend Hulk Hogan credited Ali with saving his life by telephoning him when he was depressed and suicidal.
 Ali is the sister-in-law of professional mixed martial artist Kevin Casey, who is married to her sister Hana.
-In 2007, Ali retired from professional boxing.